romaincapelle/OverVue/docs/about-romain-capelle.md

 ## Shoutouts

 To my friend Ted for introducing me to Vue and getting me started with it.

 I also wanted to thank Maximilian Schwarzmüller for [his amazing course on Vue and Vuex](https://acad.link/vuejs) that you can also find on [Udemy](https://www.udemy.com/course/vuejs-2-the-complete-guide/).
-I would advise any newcomers to the world of vue.js to get a look at his tutorials.
-This website was built following along with his course.
+I would advise any newcomers to the world of Vue.js to get a look at his tutorials.

+John Resig, Bear Bibeault, and Josip Maras's, The [Secrets of the JavaScript Ninja](https://www.manning.com/books/secrets-of-the-javascript-ninja-second-edition) is a great, eye-opening, JS book, that I love to recommend to anyone working with JavaScript.